 Explore our picks for the best 16 movies featuring pups young and old.

 Marley & Me (2008)

 Homeward Bound: The Incredible Journey (1993)

 Bolt is a famous dog who acts in a Hollywood show—but he doesn't know that.
 Instead, he thinks his fictional powers are real.
 And when he finds out that his human, Penny, is in trouble, he enters the real world and tries to save her using his fake powers.
-This animated film was nominated for Academy and Golden Globe awards.
+This animated film was nominated for Oscars and Golden Globes.
 It's also worth mentioning that John Travolta and Miley Cyrus make for quite a dream team.

 101 Dalmatians (1996)

 While we love the classic animated version, the live-action incarnation of 101 Dalmatians is particularly entertaining given Glenn Close's Cruella de Vil performance—which earned her a Golden Globe nomination.
-As her eerie name implies, Cruella is evil.
-She's a black-and-white-haired fashion designer obsessed with fur, and she wants to use spotted Dalmatian puppies to make a new coat.
-Her mission is to kidnap adorable Dalmatian puppies, and it's up to the puppies' parents to make sure that doesn't happen.
+The black-and-white-haired fashion designer is obsessed with fur, and she wants to use spotted Dalmatian puppies to make a new coat.
+Her mission is to kidnap a litter of 101 pups, and it's up to their parents to save the day.

 Air Bud (1997)